 5.00-7.30pm - chill out and enjoy a fish and chip supper

 After a busy day it's time to head home, relax and recharge the batteries.
 Why not make life easy and pick up some fish and chips for dinner?
-Rock n Roll Plaice in Rock is our personal favourite.
+Rock Fish and Chips is our personal favourite.
 You can recline in the peaceful surroundings of your holiday home and sample Cornwall's finest fish and chips.

 8.00-10.00pm - catch a film at The Regal cinema in Wadebridge (and maybe a drink or two afterwards)

 For a spot of evening entertainment, head into Wadebridge and catch a movie at The Regal.
 This quaint little cinema is delightful and can be found in the heart of the town so if you want to continue the evening, you have a choice of bars and pubs where you can enjoy a night out.
-We recommend the Bear Bar or Rhubarb and Sage for cocktails and The Molesworth Arms for more of a local pub experience.
+We recommend The Salt Bar or Rhubarb and Bloom for cocktails and The Molesworth Arms for more of a local pub experience.